 Email Drip Campaigns vs. Nurture Campaigns: What’s The Difference?

-Automated emails have the power to outperform campaign emails across the board.
+Automated email marketing has the power to outperform campaign emails across the board.
 Think 1,558 percent higher conversion rates and 1,361 percent higher revenue per recipient (RPR).
 Pretty amazing, right?

 But if you’re unsure about what types of automations to create and what the difference is between email drip campaigns and nurture campaigns—both of which are types of automated emails—then you’re not alone.